create-se4ai/website/src/pages/contact.md

 # Contact Us

-If you have an question contact the program director:
+For any inquiries, please contact the Program Director:

 <h2>Dr. Emad Shihab</h2>